Subnautica 2 guide: 15 tips to help you ...

 • Biologist: Scans fauna and flora, tracks food sources, warns the team before entering unknown ecosystems

-The Scout role is worth highlighting specifically because beacon placement and landmark documentation are the co-op equivalent of map awareness.
+The Scout role matters most because beacon placement and landmark documentation are the co-op equivalent of map awareness.
 A Scout who drops beacons consistently keeps the whole team oriented.

 The game is built single-player-first, so no story content or progression is locked behind multiplayer.
 Playing solo is a complete experience.